smcgregor/privly-seamless-posting-documentation/README.md

 `state`: the same to Resource State.

-We saparated the two properties thus each `ResourceItem` can set one of them without caring about affecting real states.
+We separated the two properties thus each `ResourceItem` can set one of them without caring about affecting real states.

 - For `loading == true`: internal state is `LOADING`, The button will show `spinner` icon.